SciML/Catalyst.jl/docs/src/tutorials/dsl.md

 1-element Vector{Reaction}:
  k*A(t)*B(t), 2A + B --> A + C
 ```
+*As the parameter `k` was pre-defined and appears via interpolation, we did not
+need to declare it at the end of the `@reaction_network` macro.*

 Note, when using interpolation expressions like `2$spec` won't work; the
 multiplication symbol must be explicitly included like `2*$spec`.